eniacization/eniacization.github.io/_posts/2017-12-28-backtracking-puzzle.md

 On the contrary, building a connected island of tiles with no fixed order avoids some nonsense configurations but has the drawback of double counting.
 Essentially, different orders in which the tiles are attached to the island can lead to identical configurations but are checked separately.

-Which of the two, `solveBruteForce` or `solveBacktracking` is faster?
+Which of the two, `solveBruteForce` or `solveBacktracking`, is faster?
 It turns out that `solveBacktracking` finds the first solution to the puzzle in 13 minutes (on my old notebook), while `solveBruteForce` did not succeed to find any solution after more than one hour.

 However, for the simpler puzzle